Miscellaneous Writing Projects

 “They’re OK if you take care of ‘em,” Buck pronounced as he lifted the Mercedes’ hood.
 “Have a seat over there by the stove.”

 Frank didn’t sit, choosing instead to shuffle around in front of the stove.
-Buck hoped that by the time Will got back the old stove that helped keep the garage toasty from 'round about mid-October ‘til the dregs of March would have warmed Frank's chilly disposition a bit.
+Buck hoped that by the time Will got back the old wood burner that helped keep the Last Stop toasty from 'round about mid-October ‘til the dregs of March would have warmed Frank's chilly disposition a bit.

 Frank had frequented the garage since before automatic transmissions were invented – at least it seemed that way, and despite his lengthy driving experience, cars were of little concern.
 They were like wheeled appliances to the old man, conveniences to be driven until something breaks.
 But today something apparently was broke, and Frank was venting about it.